 Project timeline

-- The schematic and environmental studies are anticipated to be completed in fall 2026
+- Schematic and environmental studies began in 2022 and are anticipated to be complete fall 2026.